-relative enrolment key identifier: part of the enrolment key identifier that is unique within the context of a M2M Enrolment Function security association establishment: sequential processing of credential configuration, association configuration and association security handshake between two entities security association establishment framework: Security Framework for Security Association Establishment security bootstrap framework: Security Framework for Remote security provisioning: a mechanism for remotely provisioning a Master Credential and Master Credential Identifier to a Enrolee and an M2M Authentication Function secure environment: a logical entity that protects Sensitive Data and Sensitive Functions from tampering, unauthorized monitoring or execution and that provides access to these Sensitive Data and Sensitive Functions to authorized oneM2M entities security framework: set of procedures providing Security Association Establishment or Remote security provisioning security usage identifier: identifies a security feature (e.g. Security Association Establishment Framework, End-to-End Security of Primitives or End-to-End Security of Data), a protocol used for that security feature, and (where applicable) an option within a single protocol.
+registration authority: functional entity responsible for verifying Certificate Signing Requests and authorizing a Certification Authority to issue a corresponding Certificate relative enrolment key identifier: part of the enrolment key identifier that is unique within the context of a M2M Enrolment Function secure environment: logical entity that protects Sensitive Data and Sensitive Functions from tampering, unauthorized monitoring or execution and that provides access to these Sensitive Data and Sensitive Functions to authorized oneM2M entities security association establishment: sequential processing of credential configuration, association configuration and association security handshake between two entities security association establishment framework: Security Framework for Security Association Establishment security bootstrap framework or Remote Security Provisioning Framework: mechanism for remotely provisioning a Master Credential and Master Credential Identifier to an Enrolee and an M2M Authentication Function security framework: set of procedures providing Security Association Establishment or Remote security provisioning security usage identifier: identifies a security feature (e.g. Security Association Establishment Framework, End-to-End Security of Primitives or End-to-End Security of Data), a protocol used for that security feature, and (where applicable) an option within a single protocol self-signed certificate: Public Key Certificate that is signed by the same entity whose identity it certifies sensitive function: function processed within the secure environment requiring protection from unauthorized monitoring, tampering or execution and that is operating on sensitive data, e.g. derivation of keys from M2M long-term service-layer keys and cryptographic algorithms source ESData end-point: entity producing an End-to-End Security of Data (ESData) Envelope from an ESData Payload symmetric key: secret key that is shared between two entities target ESData end-point: entity producing the verified End-to-End Security of Data (ESData) Payload from an ESData Envelope trust anchor certificate: certificate that is trusted a priori